Rapper’s corpse propped up at nightclub for funeral; family defends decision: report - NewsBreak

 The rapper’s own relatives defended the farewell, however, saying that it was exactly how they wanted to honor him.

 “For all the negatives, people probably don’t even know nothing about us,” Morrow’s mother, Patrice Morrow, told WTTG .
 “They have no idea.
 People just saying what they want to say and that’s fine.
 That’s perfectly fine.
 I’m pleased with how I sent my son away.
-I wish people would just let me grieve in peace.”New mutant omicron variant XE could be most transmissible yet, WHO says
+I wish people would just let me grieve in peace.”High-speed chase, distribution of meth: two Georgia residents sentenced to prison

 Morrow’s sister, Ariana Morrow, said the family is just trying to block out the negative reactions to the event.